Soccer-World-Ageless Pirlo still pulling the strings for Italy

 Off the field, he keeps himself to himself and avoids television appearances, so his new book offers a first real glimpse of what makes him tick.

-His Facebook page has nothing more than a photograph and he has mustered 26 tweets on his Twitter account.
+His Facebook page has nothing more than a photograph, and he has mustered 36 tweets, most of them re-tweets, since opening his Twitter account in March last year.

 But he saves his talking for the pitch, as his Italy and Juventus team mate Giorgio Chiellini explains.

-"As a defender and a team mate of Andrea's in the national side and at Juventus, I couldn't ask for anything more in this life," Chiellini said.
+"As a defender and a team mate of Andrea's in the national side and at Juventus, I couldn't ask for anything more in this life," says Chiellini.

 "To look up and see a player like him in front of you is all you can ask for as a defender.
 You know when you give him the ball that he's going to get the team moving forward.